 - " Install non-combustible board to the ceiling - " The triple skin dropper box must be installed to a minimum of 150mm below the ceiling with a 50mm clearance maintained around the outer skin - " At the termination height of the triple skin flue, the active stainless steel inner must be a maximum of 30mm higher than the middle and outer galvanised casing.
 The stainless steel skirt is screwed to the crimp of the outer casing.
 The stainless steel cowl slides into the neck of the skirt and must locate inside the active flue below.
-No fixing is to be done to the cowl - " Refer to section 4.6 in AS/NZS 2918:2018 for installing flue penetrations - " Please also use the diagram on page 7 to ensure external flue heights and cowl clearances are maintained
+No fixing is to be done to the cowl - " Silicone seal the groove seam on the flues outer skin, between the roof flashing and the cowl to prevent ingress of water - " Refer to section 4.6 in AS/NZS 2918:2018 for installing flue penetrations - " Please also use the diagram on page 7 to ensure external flue heights and cowl clearances are maintained